southworks/aws-cdi-samples/samples/html-motion-graphics-overlay/README.md

 > **Note**: It may also be possible to set the output location to an HTTP endpoint and upload the HLS segments to a web server instead (using HTTP PUT), but we have never tested this option and it might require additional configuration.

 #### Starting the Encoder
-Go to the Receiver EC2 instance and run the EXECUTE script with the **-mode** parameter set to `stream` and the **-output** parameter pointing to the path of the HLS manifest to generate in the mapped S3 drive.
+Go to the Receiver EC2 instance and run the script with the **-mode** parameter set to `stream` and the **-output** parameter pointing to the location in the mapped S3 drive where the manifest should be written.
 For example:

 ```
 EXECUTE -role receiver -adapter efa -width 1280 -height 534 -framerate 24 -mode stream -output E:\cdi-demo\tears-of-steel.m3u8